 What is Umami?

 Umani is a taste group, along with sweet, sour, salty, and bitter.
 In Japanese, umami means “pleasant savory taste.”
 Foods that have the amino acid "glutamate," like this vegan pho, are high in umami flavour.
 Besides the mushrooms and tofu mentioned above, aged cheeses, tomatoes, fish sauce, soy sauce, and ketchup are umami flavours.
 Umani is a “meaty” taste, so meats and seafood are typically high in umami.
 Learn more about the “fifth flavour” here: What is Umami?

 Why Vegan Pho?

-Pho just lends itself to an amazing vegan soup.
-I used reconstituted dried shiitake mushrooms in this soup, along with some diced tofu and I loved the umami flavour that they gave.
-There is a “meatiness” with some ingredients, and these are up there with the best.
+Pho just lends itself to an amazing vegan soup -- I just HAD to make a vegan version.
+I used reconstituted dried shiitake mushrooms in this soup, along with some diced tofu, and I loved the umami flavour that they created together.
+There is definitely a “meatiness” with some ingredients, and these are up there with the best.

 Vegan Pho Recipe